 To make a data management initiative feasible, a company should limit it by specifying one or two key business drivers.
-A company does not set up data management ‘just for fun’.
-It does so after experiencing a strong necessity to do it for reasons such as compliance with regulations, improvement of decision-making, improvement of customer experience, etc. Each such business driver will specify the required set of deliverables limited by a related set of data.
-Data (management) principles specify how a company will deal with data to produce the required deliverables.
+A company does not set up data management ‘just for fun.’
+It does so after experiencing a solid necessity to do it for reasons such as compliance with regulations, improvement of decision-making, improvement of customer experience, etc. Each such business driver will specify the required set of deliverables limited by a related set of data.
+Data (management) principles determine how a company will deal with data to produce the required deliverables.

 The data management function will require a specification of its place in the organizational structure and corresponding operating model.
-To know how to achieve the specified deliverables, a company needs to estimate the current and desired status of data management.
+To know how to achieve the specified deliverables, a company needs to estimate the current and desired data management status.

 Maturity assessment is one of the means to do so.
-Such an assessment will lead to development of strategy, roadmaps, and plans.
-The operating model will be implemented based on a set of data management – related policies, standards, processes, procedures, and tasks.
+Such an assessment will lead to developing strategies, roadmaps, and plans.
+The operating model will be implemented based on a set of data management–related policies, standards, processes, procedures, and tasks.
 Data management-related roles will perform these tasks.

 ‘Process’ signifies a data management-related business process at different levels of abstraction.

 There are key high-level processes to be developed and implemented.
 These processes will focus on making the data management framework operational.
-Data management initiatives should be planned and the progress of these initiatives should be followed.
+Data management initiatives should be planned, and the progress of these initiatives should be followed.
 Processes will be shaped according to the project management approach of the company.
 Design, approval, and implementation of data management rules and roles will also require dedicated processes.
-Data-related issues resolution should be a separate process.
+The resolution of the data-related issues should be a separate process.

-Usually, all data management roles represent a set of data management related accountabilities.
+Usually, all data management roles represent a set of data management-related accountabilities.
 These accountabilities and responsibilities are spread between data management/IT professionals and subject matter experts from business departments.
-Even if the industry reference guide DAMA-DMBOK2 offers some solutions regarding roles, still each company usually creates a set of roles that fits the company culture, understanding of data management, etc. I shared my vision on data-management roles and its design in one of my previous articles.
+Even if the industry reference guide DAMA-DMBOK2 offers some solutions regarding roles, each company usually creates roles that fit the company culture, understanding of data management, etc. In one of my previous articles, I shared my vision of data-management roles and their design.

-Almost all departments within a company are involved in data management related activities.
-Therefore, it is very important to share and maintain centrally related processes and artifacts.
+Almost all departments within a company are involved in data management-related activities.
+Therefore, sharing and maintaining centrally related processes and artifacts is very important.